article

 Smart Dining and Kitchen Ideas that Create Floor Space without Sacrificing Function

 Small kitchens win when every surface and seat is built to shift with the day.
 These practical swaps keep walking lanes open and make meal time effortless.
+Space-saving furniture in kitchens can increase usable floor area by 25-35% while maintaining full functionality.

 “A drop-leaf table folds away walking lanes and opens up the room in seconds.”